IEMDomain04/Monte-Magic-Simulation/README.md

 3. Manduriaga, Emman T. - Back-End Logic

 ## Win Lose Output
-- **BOTH WITH** = The difference between the highest value and the lower value will be added to the player’s money
+- **BOTH WIN** = The sum of both dice is added from the player’s money
     -     => (blackBet + greenBet) + playerMoney | MORE MONEY 🤑💵🤑💵
-- **WIN** = The sum of both dice is added from the player’s money
+- **WIN** = The difference between the highest value and the lower value will be added to the player’s money
     -     => (highestBet - lowestBet) + playerMoney | WON MONEY 🤑💵
 - **LOSE** = The sum of both dice is subtracted from the player’s money
     -     => (blackBet - greenBet) + playerMoney | LOSE MONEY 🥲